-Oblong shaped with densely packed leaves, Napa cabbage, is a cabbage eaten across East Asia.
+Oblong-shaped with densely packed leaves, Napa cabbage is eaten across East Asia.
 Other names include Chinese white cabbage, wombok, and celery cabbage.
 The crinkly leaves are pale green with bright white ribs.
 It’s mildly sweet and soaks up any sauce or seasoning.
 It’s native to China and was introduced to Japan in the late 19th century.
 The term “napa cabbage” actually originates from Japanese, where “nappa” (菜っ葉) is a colloquial term for leafy greens.

 Table of Contents